 Strong marketing leaders work in lockstep with executive and sales leaders — setting out a clear vision that aligns with the overall goals of the business, and providing regular insight into marketing activities, successes, and failures.
-In action, alignment and accountability are the first two ingredients in Authentic Brand’s Marketing Traction™ Methodology; setting the stage for focused and iterative execution.
+Alignment and accountability are two key ingredients in Authentic Brand’s Marketing Traction™ Methodology; setting the stage for focused and iterative execution.

 You don’t have to hire a full-time employee to get experienced leadership.

 With clear and realistic expectations, you’re ready to introduce an experienced marketing leader to your organization.
 You might decide to make it a full-time position.
 Or you might find that a Fractional (part-time, flexible) role is the right way to start building focus and momentum, while keeping pace with your business growth.

 The good news is: You now have clarity, and you have options.
 You’re ready to make your marketing leadership decision.